How Much Compensation Could I Claim From My Landlord?

 - Secondly, you will need to find evidence that your landlord was responsible for your accident.
 This could include specifically citing a duty of care which your landlord ignored, eventually leading to the accident.

-For example, if you suffered from burns as a result of a faulty gas pipe (a fault which you brought to your landlord’s attention) they would have acted negligently in not providing you with adequate maintenance.
+For example, if you suffered from burns as a result of a faulty gas pipe (a fault which you brought to your landlord’s attention) they would have acted negligently in not providing you with adequate maintenance, resulting in housing disrepair.
 Thus, they could more easily be considered to be responsible for your accident and may be liable for a claim.

 - Thirdly, you should ensure that you have evidence in support of the severity of your injury.
 The most common evidence used for this is a medical report by a General Practitioner (if the injury/illness was only of minor or moderate severity) or Emergency Medical Technician (if more immediate health care was required).